Postmedia-StreetPerfect/StreetPerfectPython/PythonModule/README.md

 Python 3 required.

-See the StreetPerfect.py for an example of using this module.
+See the StreetPerfectExample.py for an example of using this module and both clients.